-I was born under the sign of Aquarius but close enough to the cusp that my personality swims between both the fish and the water-bearer: That makes me a methodical, tenacious seeker of material security on one hand, and an independent hot-head who has a greater interest in achieving ambition than nurturing relationships.
-In other words, messed up or totally human, depending on your POV.
+I was born under the sign of Aquarius but close enough to the cusp that my personality swims between both the fish and the water-bearer: In other words, I’m either a methodical, tenacious seeker of material security or an independent hot-head who values ambition over relationships.
+Hmm.
+Maybe we’ll just move on.

 The environment in which I was raised was strict and unyielding.
 Out of necessity I became a dreamer.
 Oh my, what great dreams I had; rich, colourful, soaring epics that allowed me to privately exercise a bold vein of my personality that my real-world self was too timid to display.

-When I finally left school, I gravitated toward jobs where words were the main event.
-Given my strict upbringing, I also tended to favour workplaces that were not button-down affairs; where you were allowed a fair bit of individual freedom and creativity.
+When I finished school, I gravitated toward jobs where words were the main event and toward workplaces where individual freedom and creativity ruled.
 The choices were not always wise, but they were what formed me.

 It was not until my mid 40s that things changed.
 A near fatal car accident tipped things in terms of my writing life.
-I took a leave of absence from my job at a national newspaper, and spent a winter on tiny Pelee Island writing a series of columns about the experience.
-Those columns eventually led to my first book deal.
-Finally, I was a writer.
+I took a leave of absence from my job at a national newspaper, and spent a winter on tiny Pelee Island, the most southerly point in Canada, and wrote a series of columns about the experience of escaping the urban rat race and chilling out on a near-empty island.
+Those columns led to my first book deal.
+Finally, I was a bona fide author.

-Not that this great shift was enough to pay the bills.
-For years, I juggled writing with a full-time job.
-I got up very early in the morning—usually 4 or 5 a.m.—and wrote until 7, at which point I got my kids up for school, and changed into my corporate self.
+For years, I juggled writing books with a full-time job.
+My side-hustle saw me up very early each morning—usually 4 or 5 a.m.—when I would write until 7.
+Then it was time to get the kids ready for school, and me ready for my corporate job.
 It probably sounds like a grind, but it wasn’t.
-When you love what you do it is never a hardship.
+Nothing you love doing is ever a chore.
 My first three books were written under those conditions.

 Life is full of twists and turns, isn’t it?
 Just when you think you know what your future will look like along comes something completely different.
 I now live in England with my husband and our adopted Yorkshire terrorist, Pluto.
 (No, ‘terrorist’ is not a typo.)
-Moving abroad has been an adjustment.
-I desperately miss my children and my friends, and I miss driving (I am not brave enough for the narrow, corkscrew roads of England).
-But being an ex-pat has also awakened me, and has made me more productive, inspired, and alert.
-So it goes: Sometimes a writer has to up-sticks and move away … from home, from the people she loves, from distractions, from the familiar … to shake up her world and improve her art.
+Moving abroad, especially in your later years, can be an adjustment.
+I desperately miss my children and my friends (thank goodness for video calling), and I miss driving a car (I’m not quite brave enough for the narrow, corkscrew roads of England).
+Nonetheless, being an ex-pat has given me the space to be inspired and creative I might not have found had I stayed in one place.
+That’s the thing about embracing a creative life: it sometimes forces you to up-sticks and move far from the familiar and the comfortable, and check out that road less travelled.